Favorable tax planning opportunities that may apply to your stock options.

 In addition to regular tax, there is a parallel tax calculation with a slightly different deduction, and add backs, one of them being the aforementioned bargain element.
 Taxpayers pay the higher of the regular tax or the AMT.
 While the exemptions for the AMT are relatively high when compared to the standard deduction and personal exemptions for the regular tax, there are certain items that are either not deductible (AMT preferences) such as state and local taxes, or are deferral items (AMT adjustment) such as the difference between FMV at exercise date and the option price of ISOs.
 When the shares are subsequently sold, the preference item is a negative item, reducing the AMT base.

 Of the many recent tax law changes, a few provisions provide expanded planning with respect to ISOs.
-Under previous law, most executives who exercised ISOs were stung by the AMT because of the narrow gap between regular income and AMT income (if one exists at all).
+Under previous law, most executives who exercised ISOs were stung by the AMT because of the narrow gap between regular income and AMT income (if one existed at all).

 The biggest reason individuals under previous law fell into the AMT is state and local taxes (especially in high tax states like New York and California).
-With the Act limiting this deduction to $10,000 beginning in 2018, the add back of taxes to the AMT base is maxed at $10,000, providing more room to exercise ISOs without generating AMT exceeding regular tax.
+With the Act limiting this deduction to $10,000 beginning in 2018, the add back of taxes to the AMT base has been maxed at $10,000, providing more room to exercise ISOs without generating AMT exceeding regular tax.
 Another provision of the Act is the increase in the AMT exemption and the threshold where the exemption is phased out.
 This also provides additional space between the regular tax and AMT where an executive can exercise ISOs, not paying regular tax and not generating AMT.
 When planning ISO exercise, avoid unpleasant surprises by doing the math in advance.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.